 Sam serves on several non-profit boards, including the Pacific Ocean Initiative, The Hand over a Hundy Trust, and Puniu River Care INC. He works in closely with iwi by running capacity development programmes with Māori.

 He is passionate about the ocean and enjoys surfing, spearfishing and swimming with his 5- year old daughter Juliette.

 Kaila spearheaded the hugely successful Singularity University New Zealand and Australia Summits, introducing more than 2,000 people to exponential technologies and their impact on humanity.

 She is also a co-founder and Chair of the non-profit Ministry of Awesome, the starting point for early-stage entrepreneurs in Christchurch; the Curator and Licensee for TEDxChristchurch in New Zealand and TEDxScottBase in Antarctica; Chair of the New York-based culinary school Natural Gourmet Institute; Deputy Chair of CORE Education; and a Director of ChristchurchNZ.

 Her purpose in life is to be an uplifting presence.

+Jonathan is a partner at Simpson Grierson and leads the firm’s local government group.
 He is one of New Zealand's foremost legal experts on the structures, processes and funding of local government.
 He has advocated for this sector's interests through periods of dramatic reform and on major projects over the last 25 years.